 A financial statement is a legal document that documents a company’s financial activity.
 These plans depict the current state of your small business and forecast the company’s future vision and plans.

 Beginning with your day-to-day bookkeeping, you can create financial statements for your small business.
-To put together your financial statements, you’ll pull and organise data from these records.
+You’ll pull and organize data from these records to put together your financial statements.

 Financial statements are an important part of a business plan because they can help you attract investors or get bank loans.